hughes84/Premwear-league/README.md

 6. In your IDE Terminal, type the following command to clone my repository:
 	- `git clone https://github.com/hughes84/Premwear-league.git`
 7. Press Enter to create your local clone.

+#### Forking

+By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.
+You can fork this repository by using the following steps:

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/hughes84/Premwear-league)
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+3. Once clicked, you should now have a copy of the original repository in your own GitHub account!